dsaltares/fetch-gh-release-asset/README.md

 ### `token`

 Optional Personal Access Token to access repository.
 You need to either specify this or use the ``secrets.GITHUB_TOKEN`` environment variable.
-Note that if you are working with a private repository, you cannot use the default ``secrets.GITHUB_TOKEN`` - you have to set up a [personal access token with at least the scope org:hook](https://github.com/dsaltares/fetch-gh-release-asset/issues/10#issuecomment-668665447).

 ## Outputs